Blog

 What is AI share of voice?

-AI share of voice is the percentage of relevant AI answers that mention your brand versus competitors.
-A higher share means AI engines name you more often than rivals for the prompts that matter to your market.
+AI share of voice is the percentage of AI answers about your category in which your brand appears, measured against competitors across a set of tracked prompts.
+A higher share means engines like ChatGPT, Perplexity, and Google AI Overviews name you rather than a rival for the questions that matter to your market.

-How do you measure brand visibility in AI?
+How do you measure share of voice in answer engines?